 Begin your exploration of the neighborhood with a strong Vietnamese coffee and a Banh Mi sandwich.
 Hello Em Việt Coffee & Roastery in the Little Saigon neighborhood is a window into the rich Vietnamese culture and history in Seattle.
-If you want something extra sweet, try the latte flavored with crème brulée.
+If you want something extra sweet at this popular Seattle cafe, try the latte flavored with crème brulée.

 For out-of-this-world dumplings, head to the Dough Zone Dumpling House.
 This little spot serves the regular bun, dumplings, and noodles favorites with various fillings.
 Try the juicy xiao long bao soup dumplings or the fried version called Q-bao.

 Hailed as having the best dim sum in Seattle, Harbor City Restaurant gets rave reviews.
 This casual family-owned Chinese restaurant serves a range of mouthwatering dim sum dishes, as well as classic Peking duck, congee, and other favorites.
 Ask for the specials that aren’t always on the carts.

 For a taste of Hong Kong, head to A+ Hong Kong Kitchen, one of the best spots in Seattle to get Hong Kong café eats.
 For a unique taste of the island nation, try the baked pork chop with spaghetti and a pineapple bun stuffed with chilled butter.